charliecwsu/100DaysofCode-Challenge/log.md

 **Thoughts:**
 * First blog post!!!
 Exciting:)
 * Connected with someone in the Discord community - I am feeling supported and motivated to build a solid foundation where my passion projects will not require refactoring because of basic concepts
+* Seems straightforward, but am I falling into the illusions of learning/knowledge??

 **Key Takeaways:**
 * The power of leveraging community and accountability